DCMC95/project_virtual_pet/README.md

 - Defence

 ### CHALLENGES
-During this assignment, I encountered many challenges, two of them are listed below:
+During this assignment, I encountered many challenges, two of which are listed below
 1. I had a problem with the detection system, as the position where the enemy starts getting detected was in different places depending on the browser used, so I found out that you could code for different browsers by using:

 `navigator.userAgent.includes('Firefox')`.